drexpp/Personal-projects/README.md

 Ideas
 ---

-- Youtube video linker (using node.js, express, using youtube API, containing a simple API replying with the avaliable rooms and deployed with Heroku) Made together with my partner [therealnosth](https://github.com/therealnosth)
+- Youtube video linker (using node.js, express, socket.io, youtube API, it also containings a simple really simple API replying with the avaliable rooms and deployed with Heroku) Made together with my partner [therealnosth](https://github.com/therealnosth)
   - **Have you ever wanted to watch a video with someone else at the same time?** [Project link](../../tree/master/Linked-Youtube-Player)
   - Deployed at [App link](https://obscure-wildwood-22526.herokuapp.com/)